Today we’re going to make sucuklu yumurta; sucuk and eggs!

-What you are about to read is very probably the most simple recipe on our whole blog.
-However, let that not take away anything from this recipe because it is also one of the most tasty satisfying breakfast, brunch – any time of day, for that matter – recipes out there!
-We’re going to make sucuklu yumurta; sucuk and eggs.
+What you are about to read is very probably one of the most simple recipes on our whole blog.
+However, let that not take away anything from this recipe.

 The Joy Of Sucuk And Eggs

-Turkey loves sucuk and as soon as we moved here, it was one of the ingredients that we got straight to work with, experimenting in the kitchen.
-And then, one day, we went to Kayaköy for a traditional Turkish breakfast with friends.
+Turkey loves sucuk.
+And as soon as we moved here, it was one of the ingredients that we got straight to work with, experimenting in the kitchen.

 A Dream Combination